All I have now are my memories. And my dreams because there is beauty in them, too.

-The last remnants of Erik’s bath still glistened on the floor, but his eyes were drawn to a cobweb-like fracture in one of the green tiles that lay at his feet.
+The last remnants of Erik’s bath still glistened on the floor, but his eyes were drawn to a cobweb-like fracture in one of the green tiles at his feet.
 He sat on a cushioned chair, frozen in the act of putting on a pair of black boots.
 There was something about the cracks that reminded him of fissures in the earth, of rents that went all the way down to the molten core that slumbered below.
 They hissed with rage, burned with hatred, called to him with heart-wrenching lamentations.

-Erik walked deeper into the chamber with Dara on his arm, and the maids curtsied as one, then clustered around him like hens around a roster, some even reached out to touch his sleeve.
-He stopped when he came to a larger window that looked onto the street and rounded on them.
+He strolled deeper into the chamber with Dara on his arm, and the maids curtsied as one, then clustered around him, some touching his sleeve as he strode past.
+He stopped when he came to a large window that looked onto the street and rounded on them.
 His memories remained fragmented and out of reach, but Dara had coached him on what needed to be said.

-“Well, don’t you all look fierce,” Erik joked, pausing for the nervous laughter that followed, and then continued, “I know you have questions, but please save them for later.
+“Well, don’t you all look fierce,” Erik joked, pausing for the nervous laughter that followed his words.
+“I know you have questions, but please save them for later.
 For now, treat this as a training exercise.”

-“Does she always look so tragic?”
+“Does she always appear so tragic?”
 Dara inquired.

 Erik frowned.
-“No. . . not always.
-There are times when she forgets that she’s supposed to be sad, and she smiles.
-But those moments never last long.”
+“No, not always.
+Sometimes she forgets that she’s supposed to be sad, and she smiles, but those moments never last long.”
 He froze.
 Where did that come from?

 “Perhaps we should invite her inside.”

-Elina pushed Erik’s hand away.
-“Why did you kill me?”
-She inhaled through her snot filled nostrils.
-“How could you?
+Elina glared at him.
+“Why did you kill me?
 I thought you loved me!”

 “Da, are we in danger?”
-Elina asked the question that was on everyone’s mind.
-She looked from face to face, clearly forgetting her nightmare in the heat of the moment.
+Elina whispered.
+She looked from face to face, her nightmare seemingly forgotten in the fury of the metallic ringing.

 Dara cleared her throat and said, “Within twenty minutes—”

-“Within the next ten minutes,” she corrected “Wolfville will be attacked by a herd of four-tusked mammoths and a pack of dire wolves.
+“Within the next ten minutes,” Dara amended, “Wolfville will be attacked by a herd of four-tusked mammoths and a pack of dire wolves.
 We assume it’s a Two Stage Beast Swarm, but it may very well be a three or a four.”
-She ignored the surprised mummers.
-“Secure the downstairs windows and doors, and return back up here within the next five minutes.
-Now quickly go.”
-Dara motion to the Kendra as the other maids rushed out of the room in a frenzy of activity.
+Surprised mummers rose then fell as she continued.
+“Secure the downstairs windows and doors and return here.
+Now go.”

 “I think we’re on the coast.”
-Erik stood and approached Elina.
-With every step, the sand shifted beneath him.
-With his boots on it almost felt like he was walking on freshly fallen snow.
-He took her hand and pointed at the ocean.
+Erik stood and approached Elina; the sand shifted beneath him, almost like he was walking on snow.
 “That’s the Howling Sea.”
 He stumbled back as if he had run headlong into a stone wall.
 He did not know how he knew, he just did.

 “No, she wasn’t wrong,” Erik said, just as curious as Elina to discover what words he might speak next.
 “Bahamut lives out there, but it migrates.
-The Howling Sea is only truly dangerous during certain times of the year.
-Though there are things out there that could prove just as deadly.”
+The Howling Sea is only dangerous during certain times of the year, though there are things out there that would prove just as deadly.”

 “And is it true that Bahamut is as big as the whole of Daði?”

 Erik laughed.
-“Not quite, but it’s so large that you can’t see all of it.
-Its scope is beyond a human’s field of vision.”
+“Not quite, but it’s so large you can’t see all of it.
+Its scope is beyond a man’s field of vision.”

-Asbjörn strolled over their heads, about a hundred meters off the ground, crimson robe flapping in the wind.
-The Cultivator did not seem to notice Erik and Elina below him; he moved past them, walking further and further over the ocean.
-He sipped from a bowl and sang a song that became jumbled by the time it reached Erik’s ears.
+Asbjörn strolled over their heads, moving towards the ocean, about a hundred meters off the ground, his crimson robe flapping in the wind.
+He sipped from a bowl and sang a song that became jumbled by the time it reached their ears.

-Erik pulled his right hand from his left side, a hand that clutched a sword.
-“I don’t know,” he said absently, peering at his weapon.
-It seems real enough.
-I hope it’s enough to protect us in this place.
-“And no. . .
-I didn’t invite him.
+Erik froze with his hand on the hilt of his sword.
+“I don’t know, and no I didn’t invite him.
 Cultivators are like master painters.
 Think of their swords as paintbrushes, the world as their canvas, and the Four Aspects of the Abyss as the watercolors they use to form their creations.
 Through their art, they make the concepts in their mind reality.”

 “Oh,” Elina cooed, “pretty.”